Jimbly/dcjam2024/Jimb-TODO.md

 XP Cost - see doc

 Playtest Feedback
-* too many monsters on first floor - maybe aim for ~7 encounters per floor? or more avoidable?
-* playtest 1
-  * way too easy second level with ~4 upgrades; was about 30min with some fixes - slot 3!
-  * only had ~3 deaths, max sanity restore totally unneeded
 * playtest 2
   * second level still slightly too easy, not sure I lost anyone?
   * third level, lost 2 in one fight, so far, otherwise fine